Keyboard shortcuts

 }

-In order for the extractor to know how many cells a type occupies we have the CellReprSize trait from the mdnt-support crate.
+The extractor knows how many cells a type occupies using the CellReprSize trait from the mdnt-support crate.
 This trait has a constant usize that declares the amount of cells required.
 Types such as AssignedCell<F,F> or [T;N] already implement this trait, so we can leverage that for implementing the trait for AssignedFoo.

 impl<V, F> CellReprSize for AssignedCell<V, F> {